 Professional Skills/Responsibilities:

-• Excellent skills in organization, classroom management, problem-solving, and attention to detail
+• Demonstrates excellent skills in organization, classroom management, problem-solving skills, and attention to detail.

-• Collaborate with teachers, colleagues, and administration to develop and ensure a healthy, safe, and inclusive environment in which all community members are free to learn and work
+• Must be able to collaborate with teachers, colleagues, parents, and administration to develop and ensure a healthy, safe, and inviting environment in which all community members are free to learn and work.

 Qualifications: